 And that’s when I notice an odd little thing — a slow blink, almost a wink.

 Slow blinking by a cat (sort of an eyes-almost-closed look, almost trance-like) is a good sign — one that says, “You’re my buddy, and I feel comfortable hanging out with you.”
 My sister’s cats certainly must like me, as they have never jumped at me, hissed at me or run from me.

-Here is a quick two-minute video from Carolyn Quagliata, DVM, CVA, on how to read your cat’s body language:
+Here is a quick video from Carolyn Quagliata, DVM, CVA, on how to read your cat’s body language:

 Giving You a ‘Cat Kiss’